VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 ### Write achievable, measurable goals and timelines

 Try to be as specific as possible when writing your goals, especially those you want to achieve soon.
 Each goal should be achievable and measurable.
 For example, "Complete 'X' Udemy course", "Finish reading 'Y' book", or "Finish 'Z' project and present it to my family".
 Then attach timelines to those goals.
 For example, "Complete 'X' Udemy course -- 1 week", "Finish reading 'Y' book -- 2 weeks, "Finish 'Z' project and present it to my family -- 4 weeks".
-If it works better for you, you can assign dates instead of time periods -- for example, "Complete 'X' Udemy course by October 1st.
+If it works better for you, you can assign dates instead of time periods—for example, "Complete 'X' Udemy course by October 1st.
 By setting achievable, measurable goals, you're setting yourself up for success in making progress on those goals.
 Likewise, by setting feasible timelines for your goals, you're helping to motivate yourself to get those goals done promptly.

 10_LEARNING_GAMEPLAN_PIC
 **Create a learning game plan.**